Analysis of excited quark propagator effects on neutron charge form factor: Summary and conclusions

 \section{Summary and conclusions}

-In this work, we have evaluated the charge form factor and charge radius of neutron in the PCQM with considering both the ground ($1s_{1/2}$) and excited quark states ($1p_{1/2}$, $1p_{3/2}$, $1d_{3/2}$, $1d_{5/2}$, $1f_{5/2}$, $1f_{7/2}$, $2s_{1/2}$, $2p_{1/2}$, $2p_{3/2}$ and $3s_{1/2}$) in the quark propagator.
+In this work, we have evaluated the charge form factor and charge radius of neutron in the PCQM with considering both ground ($1s_{1/2}$) and excited quark states ($1p_{1/2}$, $1p_{3/2}$, $1d_{3/2}$, $1d_{5/2}$, $1f_{5/2}$, $1f_{7/2}$, $2s_{1/2}$, $2p_{1/2}$, $2p_{3/2}$ and $3s_{1/2}$) in the quark propagator.
 The excited quark states are derived by solving the Dirac equation with the Cornell-like PCQM potential extracted in accordance with the predetermined ground state quark wavefunction.
-In summary, one may conclude that the contributions of the excited states in the quark propagator are considerably influential in the charge form factor and charge radius of neutron as expected, and that the total results on the charge form factor and charge radius of neutron are significantly improved and increased by nearly four times by including the excited states in the quark propagator.
+In summary, one may conclude that the neutron charge form factor $G_E^n(Q^2)$ is derived mainly from the meson emitted and reabsorbed on one quark in PCQM as shown in Fig.~\ref{fig:GEnFF}.
+The contributions of quark excitations reflected in the quark propagator are considerably influential in the $G_E^n(Q^2)$ as expected.
+The PCQM theoretical result of the $G_E^n(Q^2)$ is significantly improved, increased by nearly four times, by including the excited quark propagators, and it is in good agreement with the lattice QCD values with pion mass of about 130 MeV~\cite{Alexandrou:2017}.

-However, the PCQM theoretical results on the charge form factor and charge radius of neutron in this work are still smaller than the experimental values.
-As reported in Refs.~\cite{Lu2:1998,Tursunov:2014,Dong:1999}, it is necessary to include the center-of-mass correction in studying the internal structure of baryons in relativistic quark models.
-The study of the center-of-mass correction to the charge form factor and charge radius of neutron is our future work.
+However, the PCQM theoretical result on the $G_E^n(Q^2)$ in this work is still lower than the experimental data.
+As we discussedin the previous section, the isospin symmetry breaking and the center-of-mass correction should be included in studying the $G_E^n(Q^2)$ in the PCQM, and it will be done in our future work.

+\begin{acknowledgement} This work is supported by the National Natural Science Foun- dation of China (Project No. 11547182), Suranaree University of Technology (SUT) and the Office of the Higher Education Commission (CHE) under the NRU project of Thailand.
+XL and AL acknowledge support from SUT-CHE-NRU (Contract No. FtR 09/2561).
+DS acknowledges support by Thailand re- search fund (TRF) under contract No. MRG5980255. \end{acknowledgement}